wp-plugins/admin-menus-fixed/readme.txt

 Donate link: http://sphericalmagic.com/plugins/donate.shtml
 Tags: admin, administration, bar, css, dashboard, dropdown, drop down, fixed, header, menu, menus, multisite, navigation, network, ozh, position, productivity, screen, super, spherical
 Requires at least: 3.1
-Tested up to: 3.4
+Tested up to: 3.5
 Stable tag: 1.1.1
 Contributors: spherical, ozh

-Ozh' Admin Drop Down Menu + WordPress Toolbar + Standard Admin Menu Fixed to the Top of the Admin Screens.
+Ozh' Admin Drop Down Menu + WordPress Admin Bar + Standard Admin Menu Fixed to the Top of the Admin Screens.

 == Description ==

 ### What you need, where you need it - and when. ###

-**For WordPress 3.4+ - Backward compatibile with WordPress 3.3, 3.2 and 3.1 (see Other Notes).**
+**For WordPress 3.5+ - Backward compatibile to WordPress 3.1 (see Other Notes).**
 **Works with: [Ozh' Admin Drop Down Menu 3.6+](http://wordpress.org/extend/plugins/ozh-admin-drop-down-menu/)**

 **Fixed Admin Menus Both Ways:** As a companion to Ozh' Admin Drop Down Menu **OR** Standalone.

-**Now incorporates HoverIntent** to chill the Toolbar drop-down hair trigger, so now you can overshoot Ozh' Menu without the Toolbar menu falsely stepping on it; causing you to move away until it closes its drop-down menu so that you can get to what you were going for.
+**Now incorporates HoverIntent** to chill the Admin Bar drop-down hair trigger, so now you can overshoot Ozh' Menu without the Admin Bar menu falsely stepping on it; causing you to move away until it closes its drop-down menu so that you can get to what you were going for.
 Way easier to work this way.
 Fast.
 Efficient.

-* Consolidates the WordPress Toolbar and Ozh's menu and makes them both such that you always have them readily available at the top of your window; no matter how long the page may be or where you happen to be scrolled.
+* Consolidates the WordPress Admin Bar and Ozh's menu and makes them both such that you always have them readily available at the top of your window; no matter how long the page may be or where you happen to be scrolled.

 * Compresses upper Admin screen element positions; bringing more of the page content "above the fold".